Version 6.0 - 24 May 2018

-- Allow other users to search for your HeyTell acount.
+- Allow other users to search for your HeyTell account.

-- Send you an email message asking you to verify your email account(s) in order to verify your HeyTell account (this prevents another user from impersonating you on the service).
-Note that this feature is not currently implemented, but may be used in the future.
+- Upon your request, send you an email message asking you to verify your email account(s) in order to verify your HeyTell account (this prevents another user from impersonating you on the service).

-- Respond to customer service matters, including but not limited to downtime or account maintenance
+- Respond to customer service matters, including downtime, account maintenance, breach or law enforcement notifications

 Your phone number may be used to:

-- Allow other users to search for your HeyTell acount.
+- Allow other users to search for your HeyTell account.

-- Send you an text message asking you to verify your phone number in order to verify your HeyTell account (this prevents another user from impersonating you on the service).
-Note that this feature is not currently implemented, but may be used in the future.
+- Upon your request, send you an text message asking you to verify your phone number in order to verify your HeyTell account (this prevents another user from impersonating you on the service).

 Voxilate will never use your phone number to contact you without your express consent.
 However, other users may use the phone number they have on record for you to invite you to the service via text message (SMS).
 The application will allow you to invite other users via text message and others to invite you via SMS using your phone number.
 Voxilate is not responsible for any carrier charges incurred by receipt or transmission of SMS invitations.

 NOTE THAT YOU ARE RESPONSIBLE FOR SMS COSTS FOR SMS INVITES YOU SEND TO OTHERS AND RECIPIENTS MAY ALSO BE CHARGED FOR SMS MESSAGES RECEIVED.
 WHEN IN DOUBT, USE FREE METHODS TO CONNECT TO FRIENDS: USE EMAIL, FACEBOOK, OR TWITTER INVITES, OR CONNECT WITH FRIENDS WHO USE LOW PRIVACY AND HAVE PROVIDED YOU WITH THEIR HEYTELL CONTACT INFORMATION (email address, phone number, Facebook ID, or Twitter ID).
 In addition, if you send SMS invitations to landlines, note that some telecom providers will translate SMSes you send to speech, which can be more expensive to the recipient and can be obtrusive, so please be careful when sending invites--if in doubt, use email, Twitter, or Facebook invites or connect to friends with Low privacy, which doesn't require any invitation acceptance.

 You can avoid sharing your phone number with Voxilate by creating a contact in your Address Book that represents you and includes an email address but does not include a phone number.
-However, please be advised that users will still be able to invite you to the service using SMS if they have your phone number on their phone.
+However, please be advised that users will still be able to invite you to the service using SMS if they have your phone number.

 Your Facebook and Twitter account IDs may be used to:

-- Allow other users to search for your HeyTell acount.
+- Allow other users to search for your HeyTell account.

 In addition, if you export messages using Twitter or Facebook, HeyTell may also have access to your Twitter and Facebook account information and have permission to post as you in order to post HeyTell messages you have selected for export.
 HeyTell will never post without your explicit authorization.
 To de-authorize HeyTell's access at any time, disable the connection by opening the HeyTell Profile page, tapping the social media icon that corresponds with the account you want to disable, and tapping Log Out.
-You can also log into Twitter or Facebook and de-authorize the HeyTell application.
+You can also log into Twitter or Facebook and de-authorize the HeyTell application directly from those sites.

 TO REMOVE OR MODIFY ANY CONTACT INFORMATION FROM THE HEYTELL SYSTEM: From within your Contacts app, modify the contact you use as yourself and remove or modify the entries you would like to change.
 Then, on the Profile page inside HeyTell, select this user as your User Identity.
 This will update Voxilate systems immediately, provided you have Internet access.
 Note that setting your privacy to "High" on the Privacy page will remove all email addresses and phone numbers from your user record, and will leave only your name.

 TO DELETE YOUR ACCOUNT AND EXPUNGE YOUR CONTACT INFORMATION:

 1. On the Profile page, clear all fields associated with your "This is me!" contact.
 On iOS, tap Change to access this contact.
-On Android, clear the Name, Email, and Phone Number fields.
+On other platforms, clear the Name, Email, and Phone Number fields.